GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: : Enhanced Vision Encoder

-To make a vision encoder recognize geometric diagrams better, we propose a \geoclip{}, a vision encoder trained with CLIP objective with a newly developed 200,000 diagram-caption examples.
+We propose a \geoclip{}, a vision encoder trained with the CLIP objective with a newly developed 200,000 diagram-caption examples.
 From the random diagram generator developed in \cref{sec:synthetic_data_engine}, we additionally sample 200,000 diagrams written in the formal language.
 Directly rendering these samples can result in a diagram that may not preserve the geometric properties.
 For example, the perpendicularity between two lines cannot be observed from the diagram without having the right angle sign, i.e., $\measuredrightanglewithsquare$.
-Therefore, we ensure to render the images containing all necessary geometric premises from its visual illustration.
+Therefore, we ensure to render the images containing all necessary geometric premises from their visual illustration.

 For the caption of a diagram, we filter out some geometric properties from the original description of a diagram used to render the image.
 Specifically, we only keep the following four properties, concyclic, perpendicularity, angle measures, and length measures, from the visual premises shown in \cref{tab:alphageometry}.
 After that, we convert the remaining descriptions written in the formal language into natural language.
 We filter out some properties for two reasons.
 First, some properties are not recognizable from the rendered diagram without additional information, e.g., congruency.
 These properties are listed as non-visual premises in \cref{tab:alphageometry}.
 Second, collinearity and parallelity occur so frequently that they can marginalize others.
 Some examples of generated captions after filtering and translating are provided in the right-most column of \cref{fig:alphageometry}.
 We call the filtered caption as \emph{\captionstyle{} caption}.